NLIreland/puppet-fcrepo/README.md

 ####Install the module

-Clone this project, then in the top-level directory puppet-fcrepo, run thses commands:
+Clone this project, change to the `puppet-fcrepo` directory, and run these commands:

     puppet module build .
     sudo puppet module install pkg/sprater-fcrepo-<version>.tar.gz